Health stories in the media

 Journalists shouldn’t always be blamed for this.
 A study from Cardiff University, published in the British Medical Journal in December 2014, found academic press releases are the main source of inflated claims in health-related news stories.

-Finding evidence Professor Peter Weissberg, BHF Medical Director, said: “Everyone is influenced to a certain degree by the media and this study emphasises why it’s important to be guided by scientific evidence rather than opinion.
+Finding evidence Professor Peter Weissberg, former BHF Medical Director, said: “Everyone is influenced to a certain degree by the media and this study emphasises why it’s important to be guided by scientific evidence rather than opinion.

 “Thanks to donations from the UK public, BHF-funded research has provided very strong evidence that statins reduce the risk of someone dying from or being disabled by a heart attack or stroke.”